Central and Eastern Etosha

-Mirages can turn the horizon to static and it is a good place to feel the immensity and age of the pan: 100-million years old, once a massive lake fed by the Kunene River, which – inexplicably – changed course in some ancient tragedy.
-PS: It can get mushy after rains when the road is closed; this is a dry season activity.
+Mirages can turn the horizon to static, and it’s a good place to feel the immensity and age of the pan: 100 million years old, once a massive lake fed by the Kunene River, which – inexplicably – changed course in some ancient tragedy.
+It can get mushy after rains when the road is closed, so consider this a dry season activity.

-A nest that’s a city
+A Nest that’s a City

 A Fairy Tale Forest

-The San used to say the trees were thrown from heaven in anger and landed upside down (they have something a little baobab-like about them, with sparse leaves, but are not related).
+The San used to say the trees were thrown from heaven in anger and landed upside down (they have something a little baobab-like about them, with sparse leaves, but they are not related).

 - Guests must check in at Namutoni or Okaukuejo upon arrival.